Last updated on August 30th, 2022

 - Decreased sex drive: Men with diabetes experience low libido.
 Diabetes also reduces their sex drive.
 It is due to low levels of testosterone.
 It is a common symptom of diabetes in men.
 Therefore, men with such problems should check their blood glucose levels to know if they are developing diabetes.

 Some Early Symptoms of High Blood Sugar in Women Include:

 - Urinary Infections: Urinary tract infection or UTI is a common problem that women face at the onset of diabetes.
 They suffer from painful urination followed by a burning sensation.
-Since diabetes restricts the proper blood circulation in the pelvis area of women thus, it causes UTI.
-Women with diabetes need to consult the doctor immediately because infections do not heal early in people with diabetes.
+Since diabetes restricts the proper blood circulation in the pelvis area of women thus, it causes UTIs.
+Women with diabetes need to consult the doctor immediately because infections do not heal early in people with diabetes and can be dangerous.

 - Need to see your doctor at the right time: If you are experiencing the early signs and symptoms of diabetes, you should immediately make an appointment with your doctor.
 You can ask your doctor if you need to visit the clinic with a blood sugar test report.
 You can also ask what kind of diabetes test you should get to monitor your blood sugar levels.
 Discuss all the recent life changes that you are undergoing in the past few days or months.
 Also, discuss the symptoms that you are experiencing.

 If you experience any of the above symptoms, feel free to consult us.
 Our experts will help you understand the process of Diabetes Reversal and how you can get rid of these issues naturally, without medication.

 Diagnosis of diabetes can be done with the help of several tests such as fasting, random, and postprandial glucose test.